irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 Full-auto fire mode has a 20 accuracy point penalty.
 Burst-fire mode has a 12 point accuracy penalty.
+Volley fire mode has a +16 accuracy bonus, since this fire mode usualy adjusts DPS to be lower, and this fire mode is only available on low accuracy weapons.

 ## Single-fire input buffering
 Toggleable option in settings.
 If you spam your "Fire Weapon" keybind, your inputs will be buffered, and your weapon may automatically fire even if you clicked the button again too soon.
 This feature is supported for weapons with 150 or more rounds per minute rate of fire.